aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/how-to-replace-or-modify-hyperlinks-and-replace-fields-with-static-text/_index.md

 The method accepts two parameters, A CompositeNode and a FieldType enumeration.
 Being able to pass any composite node to this method allows you to convert fields to static text in specific parts of your document only.
 For example you can pass a Document object and convert the fields of the specified type from the entire document to static text, or you could pass the [Body](http://www.aspose.com/api/java/words/com.aspose.words/classes/Body) object of a section and convert only fields found within that body.

-When passing a block level node such as a [Paragraph](http://www.aspose.com/api/java/words/com.aspose.words/classes/Paragraph) , be aware that in some cases fields can span across multiple paragraphs.
-For instance the **FieldCode** of a field can contain multiple paragraphs which will cause the **FieldEnd** to appear in a separate paragraph from the corresponding **FieldStart**.
+When passing a block level node such as a [Paragraph](http://www.aspose.com/api/java/words/com.aspose.words/classes/Paragraph) , be aware that in some cases fields can span across many paragraphs.
+For instance the **FieldCode** of a field can contain many paragraphs which will cause the **FieldEnd** to appear in a separate paragraph from the corresponding **FieldStart**.
 In this case you will find that a portion of the field code may still remain after the process has finished.
 If this happens then it is recommended to instead pass the parent of the composite to avoid this.

 The **FieldType** enumeration passed to the method specifies what type of field should be convert to static text.
 A field of any other type encountered in the document will be left unchanged.
 The code example given below shows how to convert all fields of a specified type in a document to static text.
 You can download the template file of the below examples from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/fields/ConvertFieldsInDocument/TestFile.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-fields-ConvertFieldsInDocument-1.java" >}}

-The following code example shows how to convert all fields of a specified type in a body of a document to static text.
+The following code example demonstrates how to convert all fields of a specified type in a body of a document to static text.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-fields-ConvertFieldsInBody-1.java" >}}